yaorg/node-measured/Readme.md

 **Options:**

-* `read` A function that returns the current value of the Gauge.
+* Gauges take a function as parameter which needs to return their current value.

 **Methods:**